sagarsuri89/Weekly_NFL_Pool/README.md

 # What is this?
 This repository contains code for an NFL playoff pool which pulls from the free tier of [this rapidapi.com API](https://rapidapi.com/tank01/api/tank01-nfl-live-in-game-real-time-statistics-nfl).

-# How does the pool format?
+# What is the pool format?
 This format supports for teams/owners.
 Each owner picks three teams in a draft style format below.

 1, 20, 26